A kamadosan donabe containing perfectly cooked Japanese rice.

 To Wash the Rice

-- Wash: Next, use your fingers to gently agitate the wet rice grains in a circular motion for 10–15 seconds.
-Using very little water allows the grains to rub against each other.
-It also reduces the absorption of impurities from the milky water.
+• Wash: Gently rub the wet rice in a circular motion for 10–15 seconds with minimal water.
+This lets the grains scrub each other and limits absorption of impurities from the milky water.

-- Drain: When the water is almost clear, drain the rice very well.
-Tip: Use a fine-mesh sieve to drain and shake off any excess water.
+• Drain: When the water is almost clear, drain well.
+Nami's tip: Use a fine-mesh sieve and shake off any excess water.

 To Soak the Rice